trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 Let's check out the `BlogPost::Create` operation in detail, now.

-## Nested
+## Create

+While the operation we implemented earlier only creates an unpersisted model, the `BlogPost::Create` operation also processes the submitted form data and physically persists the model in case of validity.

-To understand how the operation knows whether or not it was run successful, we should have a look at the code in `app/concepts/blog_post/operation/create.rb`.
+To understand how the operation knows whether or not it was run successful, and how this entire workflow is implemented, we should have a look at the code in `app/concepts/blog_post/operation/create.rb`.

 {{ "app/concepts/blog_post/operation/create.rb:createop:../trailblazer-guides:operation-03" | tsnippet }}

+Don't get confused by the nested `Present` class in `Create`!
+This is only Ruby's way of namespacing and doesn't leak any logic or state into the `Create` operation.

+The `Create` operation definition starts with the `step Nested ( .. )` statement.
+This is where we're reusing the existing `Present` operation to create the model and contract for it.
+After that's done, we run validations, persist the data to the model (in case the validation is happy) and send a notification after it.

+{% callout %}
-As you can see, we reuse the existing `Create::Present` to create the model and contract for it, and then run validation and persisting steps after it.
-This all happens [by leveraging `Nested`](http://localhost:4000/gems/operation/2.0/api.html#nested).
-It runs the `Create::Present` operation and copies the key/value pairs from its result object into the composing operation's result object.
+  [The `Nested` step macro](http://localhost:4000/gems/operation/2.0/api.html#nested) runs the `Present` operation and copies the key/value pairs from its result object into `Create` our result object.
+Of course, this all happens at run-time.
+{% endcallout %}

-This is enough code to have a fully working setup to create, validate and persist blog posts along with post-processing logic such as sending out notifications, which would usually happen in an ActiveRecord callback.
+We wrote enough code to have a fully working setup to create, validate and persist blog posts along with post-processing logic such as sending out notifications, which would usually happen in an ActiveRecord callback.

+While an invalid form submission will re-render the form, sane data causes us to get redirect to `/blog_posts/`, aka the *index* action.

+## Index

 ## Feature Tests